ShSamariddin/identical-file/README.md

 ====================================================
 Description
 -----------
-Developed a multi-threaded analogue of fdupes tool for searching duplicated files in the selected directory
+Developed an analogue of fdupes tool for searching duplicated files in the selected directory

 Install Qt 5 on Ubuntu
 ---------------------